novuhq/novu/docs/docs/notification-center/react-components.md

 :::tip

-To get all notifications without `feedIdentifier` specified, specify `null` as the `feedIdentifier` value.
+By specifying only a storeId, without a query, you could get all notifications.

 :::